feathersjs/docs/api/schema/resolvers.md

 # Resolvers

-Resolvers dynamically resolve individual properties based on a context, in a Feathers application usually the [hook context](../hooks.md).
+Resolvers dynamically resolve individual properties based on a context, in a Feathers application usually the [hook context](../hooks.md#hook-context).

 This provide a flexible way to do things like:

   - Populating associations
+  - Returning computed properties
-  - Securing queries and e.g. limiting requests to a user
+  - Securing queries and e.g. limiting requests for a user
-  - Setting context (e.g. user) specific default values
+  - Setting context (like user) specific default values
   - Removing protected properties for external requests
   - Add read- and write permissions on the property level
   - Hashing passwords and validating dynamic password policies

 Resolvers usually work together with [schema definitions](./schema.md) but can also be used on their own.
 You can create a resolver for any data type and resolvers can also be used outside of Feathers.

+## Example

 Here is an example for a standalone resolver using a custom context:

 :::: tabs :options="{ useUrlFragment: false }"